DataBiosphere/toil/docs/tutorial.rst

 The :func:`toil.job.Job.run` method has a file store instance as an argument.
-The following example shows how this can be used to create temporary files that persist for the length of the job, be placed in a specified local disk of the node and that and will be cleaned up, regardless of failure, when the job finishes::
+The following example shows how this can be used to create temporary files that persist for the length of the job, be placed in a specified local disk of the node and that will be cleaned up, regardless of failure, when the job finishes::
     from toil.job import Job